terraware/terraware-server/KEYCLOAK.md

 | `oidc_issuer_url` | The address of your realm on your Keycloak server.
 Typically this will look like `https://your.keycloak.server/auth/realms/terraware`.
 You can leave this alone if you're running Keycloak locally with a realm name of `terraware`.
 | `client_id` | The ID of the client that will be used to authenticate users to Keycloak; you can leave this alone if you're using the default one.

-Wondering how to generate the `cookie secret`?
-This will work:
+When setting up the config, you can generate the `cookie_secret` however you like.
+E.g, this will work:
 ```shell
 base64 < /dev/random | head -c32
 ```

-Then run the proxy:
+The config file is set up for a typical terraware-server development environment, where the front end (as launched with `yarn start` from the front end repo) listens on HTTP port 3000 and the back end (terraware-server) listens on HTTP port 8080.
+The proxy itself is configured to listen on port 4000.

+### Using the proxy
+After the configuration is done, start the proxy with:

 ```shell
 oauth2-proxy --config oauth2-proxy.cfg
 ```

-The config file is set up for a typical terraware-server development environment, where the front end (as launched with `yarn start` from the front end repo) listens on HTTP port 3000 and the back end (terraware-server) listens on HTTP port 8080.
-The proxy itself is configured to listen on port 4000.

 Connect to http://localhost:4000/ and you should see a login form.

-Proceed to the "Keycloak environment variables" section in [README.md](README.md) to tell terraware-server how to connect to Keycloak.